 The Scoop: In 2015, a Muslim dating app called muzmatch (now it’s known as muzz) took the UK dating scene by storm.
 The Muslim singles community jumped at the chance to mingle with one another online and form long-term relationships with someone who shared their faith and values.
-Today, muzz has over 500,000 registered users in 190 countries.
-Under the leadership of Founder and CEO Shahzad Younas, the development team is racing to meet the needs of this fast-growing global audience by translating the app into as many languages as possible.
-So far, muzz is available in 12 languages with two more (Russian and Bengali) ready to be released by year’s end.
+Today, muzz has over 8 million registered users worldwide.
+Under the leadership of Founder and CEO Shahzad Younas, the development team has translated the app into many languages to work for a global user-base, and created exciting updates and events to help users find love and marriage.

 Islam is the religion of over 1.6 billion followers around the world making it the second-largest faith after Christianity.
 You may think most of these people live in the Middle East, but you’d be wrong.
 According to the Pew Research Center, 62% of the Muslim population (or more than 986 million people) live in the Asia-Pacific region.

 The Muslim community is widespread and growing larger every day.
-That is a huge opportunity for Muslim dating apps like muzz, which launched in the UK in 2015 and is currently expanding its reach around the globe.
+That is a huge opportunity for Muslim dating apps like muzz, which launched in the UK in 2015 and has since expanded its reach around the globe.

 “With 400M single Muslims around the world, we have a global opportunity,” said Ryan Brodie, the Founder and CTO of muzz.
 “Despite this, for three whole years muzz was only available in English.
-In June, we embarked on going truly global.”
+In June 2018, we embarked on going truly global.”
 Since then, the company has continued to grow, counting over eight million users as of 2023.

 The muzz team intends to continue that success by making the app available in as many different languages as its users speak.
 It’s a big goal, but the team is determined to create a dating product that reflects its users’ diversity in culture, faith, and language.

 “We respect the traditions of the faith,” said Ryan, “and use cutting-edge technology to help our users find their life partners in the way they want to.”